Brewing guides

 Stove Top (Moka Pot) Guide

-- Fill the base with water just below the valve.
+- Fill the base with hot (not boiling) water just below the valve.
+The less water you add, the more concentrated your drink will be.

 - Remove from heat as soon as gurgling starts, and cool under water to stop the brewing.